So, 2020. The year of throwing kerosene on the fire.

 “Look, I get it.
 It hurts!
 But you know what’s worse than being bullied?”

 That had become her daughter’s stock response; damn that textbook, damn her reluctance to question a six-year-old’s wish list in fear of quashing her interest in medicine.
 “Yes, but that’s not what I’m getting at.
 What’s worse than being bullied is knowing you hurt someone else the same way they hurt you.
 And that’s the hardest thing to admit.”
 Because the room’s comfiest chair faced away from where her daughter was sitting, Claudia had been craning her neck to keep her daughter in view.
 But now she gazed inward past the room’s concave corner to deliver a message bigger than this conflict and maybe not intended for Kendra at all.
 “And because it’s the hardest thing to admit, it’s the hardest to fix.
 That might even be why he keeps going.
 That might even be why the teacher won’t help you.
 They don’t want to admit they did anything wrong.
 It’s because ‘bullying’ is a thing bad people do, and they don’t see themselves as bad people.
-It’s because if they admit that to themselves, they have to deal with the fact that they aren’t as good as they think.
+It’s because if they admit it to themselves, they have to deal with the fact that they aren’t as good as they think.
 And it’s something even adults have trouble with, Kendra.”
 Short nectar break.
 “But you already know what bullying is and how much it hurts.
 You can’t hide it from yourself.
 And that’s why I don’t want you to live knowing you’ve done something wrong, hurt someone else, because knowing you’ve become the thing you hate is a pain far beyond being the victim.”

 Kendra waited a beat to make sure her mother was done; she got as far as the first ‘bad people’ before her underdeveloped listening ability totally conked out.
 Everything beyond that was Claudia talking to the wall and Kendra waiting her turn to speak.
 “Then how am I supposed to get him to stop?”